stepank/jdbox/README.md

 # jdbox

 _jdbox_ is a simple Google Drive client for Linux.
 It is written in Java and uses `fuse-jna` to provide a FUSE file system that can access files in Google Drive.
-It uses some caching to optimizes latency of some operations.
+It uses some caching to optimize latency of some operations.

 ## Install, run, update